 The courtroom sketch artists have a separate submission form.
 The artist is also included on the School Information Sheet.
-The courtroom sketch artist also completes a talent release form like the other performing students.
-No additional artists may be added after the courtroom/journalist deadline.
+No additional artists may be added after the deadline.
 The courtroom sketch artists have the same team code as their Mock Trial team and they accompany their team throughout the entire competition.
 The Courtroom sketch artists may not double as bailiffs, timekeepers, or any other team role.
 Courtroom sketch artists compete solely on their own efforts and do not advance to the state competition.